-November 19, 2020 - The COVID-19 pandemic has affected all Canadian jurisdictions, and community spread of the virus is now common.
+The COVID-19 pandemic has affected all Canadian jurisdictions, and community spread of the virus is now common.
 Physical distancing, hand hygiene and engineering controls remain the most effective measures for prevention of infection.
-All workers[a] are strongly recommended to adhere to personal protective equipment (PPE) guidelines to avoid infection, however PPE continues to be the lowest intervention on the hierarchy of controls.
+All workers1 are strongly recommended to adhere to personal protective equipment (PPE) guidelines to avoid infection, however PPE continues to be the lowest intervention on the hierarchy of controls.
 In particular, when working in healthcare, it is critical that safe donning and doffing of PPE is taught and practiced.
 This document is intended to provide prenatal care providers with guidance about additional considerations for the pregnant workforce.

 Available evidence on the impact of COVID-19 infection during pregnancy is growing.
-We now have evidence available from large datasets and systematic reviews on which to guide practice.
-These now report on over 20,000 people diagnosed as having suspected or confirmed COVID-19 during pregnancy.
+We now have evidence available from large datasets and systematic reviews on which to guide practice.1-3 These now report on over 20,000 people diagnosed as having suspected or confirmed COVID-19 during pregnancy.
 The available evidence continues to demonstrate that the majority of pregnant individuals infected with COVID-19 will experience mild to moderate illness.
-Compared to non-pregnant individuals with COVID-19, pregnant individuals appear to be at increased risk of admission to the intensive care unit (OR 1.62, 95% CI 1.33 to 1.96) and invasive ventilation (OR 1.88, 95% 1.32 to 2.60), but the absolute risks remain low, 4% and 3% among pregnant individuals with COVID-19 in the same study.
-Importantly, risk of severe morbidity from COVID-19 in pregnant people appears to be strongly associated with risk factors including: age $\geq$ 35 years old, asthma, obesity, preexisting diabetes, preexisting hypertension and heart disease.
-Preexisting hypertension and heart disease.
+Compared to non-pregnant individuals with COVID-19, pregnant individuals appear to be at increased risk of admission to the intensive care unit (OR 1.62, 95% CI 1.33 to 1.96) and invasive ventilation (OR 1.88, 95% 1.32 to 2.60), but the absolute risks remain low, 4% and 3% among pregnant individuals with COVID-19 in the same study.2 Importantly, risk of severe morbidity from COVID-19 in pregnant people appears to be strongly associated with risk factors including: age ≥ 35 years old, asthma, obesity, preexisting diabetes, preexisting hypertension and heart disease.1,2 globe.

-In published international data, mortality from COVID-19 does not appear to be higher for pregnant individuals with COVID-19 infection, compared to those not pregnant (OR 0.81, 95% CI 0.49 to 1.33).
-Maternal mortality is multifactorial and highly variable, both within and between countries across the globe.
 Disparities in maternal mortality can be explained by differences in baseline health, access to healthcare services, and socioeconomic inequalities.
 Similarly, mortality rates from COVID-19 during pregnancy are being influenced by these same factors across the globe, and we are likely to see significant inequities emerge for COVID-19 mortality rates among pregnant people, both within and between countries.

+In published international data, mortality from COVID-19 does not appear to be higher for pregnant individuals with COVID-19 infection, compared to those not pregnant (OR 0.81, 95% CI 0.49 to 1.33).2 Maternal mortality is multifactorial and highly variable, both within and between countries across the

-[a] Defined as staff required to interact directly with the public during pandemic lock-down public health orders
+1 Defined as staff required to interact directly with the public during pandemic lock-down public health orders

 The data available on pregnancy outcomes has been largely reassuring with most infants from COVID-19 affected pregnancies born healthy and full term.
 Preterm birth (PTB) appears to be the most commonly reported adverse perinatal outcome among pregnant patients with COVID-19 infection.
-As the body of data continues to grow, it has revealed that the true rate of PTB among those infected with COVID-19 during the second and third trimester is lower than estimated at the outset of the pandemic, with recent estimates from 6-15%.
-Other adverse pregnancy outcomes reported in the literature appear to be proportional to the degree of respiratory illness in the pregnant individual with COVID-19.
+As the body of data continues to grow, it has revealed that the true rate of PTB among those infected with COVID-19 during the second and third trimester is lower than estimated at the outset of the pandemic, with recent estimates from 6-15%.^{2, 4} Other adverse pregnancy outcomes reported in the literature appear to be proportional to the degree of respiratory illness in the pregnant individual with COVID-19.

-Consistent with our experience with other respiratory viruses such as SARS, MERS and influenza, there is no consistent evidence of vertical transmission of COVID-19 to babies or teratogenic effects.
-Data related to vertical transmission is limited and continues to be monitored and evaluated.
+Consistent with our experience with other respiratory viruses such as SARS, MERS and influenza, there is no consistent evidence of vertical transmission of COVID-19 to babies or teratogenic effects.5-19 Data related to vertical transmission is limited and continues to be monitored and evaluated.